 Auroville – Soul Stirring Attraction

-Auroville is home to some of the best virgin beaches, cafes, galleries and hippies backpacking from Israel and Europe.
+Auroville is home to some of the best virgin beaches, cafes, galleries and hippies backpacking from Europe.

 Its main attraction is the Matri Mandir, an astounding golden dome meditation temple with the world’s optically perfect crystal globe at its center.
 The structure is located in a beautiful area called Peace that has around 12 gardens in over 22 acres of land, attracting thousands of yogis every year.

 Entry into the meditation center is restricted by prior appointment and a video orientation program, although visitors have access to the premises that has an interesting book-store, a restaurant serving great herbal teas and Indian food, and boutiques that sell the best in designer products made in Auroville: exotic incense, ayurvedic concoctions, clothes, jewelry and accessories indigenous to the area.